Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Secure Communications in LAWNs

-Although the above characteristics empower LAWNs to support numerous low-altitude applications, they introduce several underlying challenges in maintaining secure communications.
-As shown in Fig.~\ref{Fig: Mag_Fig_1}, these security risks emerge in several distinct forms, which can be listed as follows. \begin{itemize} \item \textbf{\textit{Malicious communication detection}:} Detection attacks aim to locate and track transmitters by analyzing their emitted signals.
-Under the requirement for flight stabilization and coordination, the frequent transmission of control and navigation data makes such emissions persistent and distinguishable in LAWNs.
+LAWNs refer to a class of wireless communication systems that operate in the low-altitude airspace within the range of 0 to 3000 meters above sea level.
+As shown in Fig.~\ref{Fig: Mag_Fig_1}, {{these security risks are more severe than in terrestrial networks, which can be listed as follows.

+\begin{itemize} \item \textbf{\textit{Malicious communication detection}:} Detection attacks aim to locate and track transmitters by analyzing their emitted signals.
+Under the requirement for flight stabilization and coordination, the frequent transmission of control and navigation data makes such emissions persistent and distinguishable in LAWNs, making them highly susceptible to detection attacks.
 Moreover, low-altitude operations and predictable trajectories introduce spatio-temporal patterns that adversaries can exploit to infer the presence of LAPs.
-Therefore, these factors collectively increase the risk of mission exposure.

-\item \textbf{\textit{Transmission eavesdropping}:} Eavesdropping attacks seek to intercept sensitive information from ongoing communications.
-In LAWNs, the use of multi-hop relay architectures introduces additional communication links and forwarding nodes, which collectively enlarge the exposure surface of the network.
+\item \textbf{\textit{Transmission eavesdropping}:} Eavesdropping attacks seek to intercept sensitive information from communications.
+In LAWNs, low-altitude operations often increase the likelihood of line-of-sight channels \cite{Zhang2025}.
+Moreover, the use of multi-hop relay architectures also introduces additional communication links, which together increase the exposure surface of the network.
 As a result, adversaries have more opportunities to intercept transmitted signals at different points along the path, thereby increasing the overall risk of eavesdropping.

-\item \textbf{\textit{Transmission disruptions}:} Jamming attacks aim to disrupt communication links by injecting interference into the transmission medium.
-Since LAWN systems often operate over unlicensed spectrum and transmit at relatively low power, their channels are inherently vulnerable to such interference.
-Accordingly, adversaries can launch jamming attacks to degrade the legitimate channel capacity, particularly in congested environments where spectrum access is already limited.
+\item \textbf{\textit{Transmission disruptions}:} Jamming attacks aim to disrupt communications by injecting interference into the transmission medium.
+In LAWNs, the lack of unified spectrum allocation and authentication standards, together with their relatively low transmit power due to energy constraints, makes channels vulnerable to interference.
+Consequently, adversaries can effectively launch jamming attacks that degrade legitimate channel capacity, especially in congested environments with limited spectrum.